meytar14/Ex1-oop/README.md

 # Ex1-oop- weighted graph

 ### WGraph_DS-
+This class implements the "weighted_graph" Interface. functions that the class is implements:
 1. getNode(int key)- return the node with this key.
 2. hasEdge(int node1, int node2)- return true if there is an edge between node1 & node2, else return false.
 3. getEdge(int node1, int node2)- if there is an edge between those two nodes than it returns the weight of the edge, else return -1.